-Our aggregate balance of cash and cash equivalents as of March 29, 2019 was \$69.9 million.
-During the three months ended March 29, 2019, we generated \$4.2 million of cash provided by operating activities.
-We also entered into a line of credit with Silicon Valley Bank in September 2017 which has not been used to withdraw any cash to date.
+Our aggregate balance of cash and cash equivalents as of September 27, 2019 was \$66.7 million.
+During the nine months ended September 27, 2019, we generated \$1.1 million of cash from operating activities.
+We also refinanced a portion of our 4.00% Senior Convertible Notes due 2020 (the "2020 Notes") by issuing 2.00% Convertible Senior Notes due 2024 (the "2024 Notes").
+See Note 11, "Convertible notes, Other Debts and Finance Leases" of the notes to our Condensed Consolidated Financial Statements for additional information.
 We expect that our current sources of liquidity will provide us adequate liquidity based on our current plan for the next twelve months.